flutter/website/src/desktop.md

 Here are some options:

-* Use tooling to construct an MSIX installer for your app and distribute it through the Microsoft Windows App Store.
+* Use tooling to construct an MSIX installer (described in the next section) for your application and distribute it through the Microsoft Windows App Store.
   You don't need to manually create a signing certificate for this option as it is handled for you.
 * Construct an MSIX installer and distribute it through your own website.
-For this option, you need to to give your app a digital signature in the form of a
+For this option, you need to to give your application a digital signature in the form of a
   `.pfx` certificate.
 * Collect all of the necessary pieces and build your own zip file.
-  (FIX: Does this option use the .pfx certificate or is signing not needed?)

 #### MSIX packaging

-[MSIX][], Microsoft Windows' app package format, provides a modern packaging experience to all Windows apps.
+[MSIX][], Microsoft Windows' application package format, provides a modern packaging experience to all Windows apps.
 This format can either be used to ship applications to Microsoft Windows' Apps store, or you can